 Of the two cameras under consideration, the Olympus E-PL9 features a Four Thirds sensor and the Panasonic FZ330 a 1/2.3-inch sensor.
 The sensor area in the FZ330 is 88 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 2.0 and 5.6.
 Both cameras feature a native aspect ratio (sensor width to sensor height) of 4:3.

 With 15.9MP, the E-PL9 offers a higher resolution than the FZ330 (12MP), but the E-PL9 nevertheless has larger individual pixels (pixel pitch of 3.76μm versus 1.53μm for the FZ330) due to its larger sensor.
-Moreover, the E-PL9 is a somewhat more recent model (by 2 years and 6 months) than the FZ330, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
+Moreover, the E-PL9 is a much more recent model (by 2 years and 6 months) than the FZ330, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
 Coming back to sensor resolution, it should be mentioned that the FZ330 has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

 The Olympus PEN E-PL9 has a native sensitivity range from ISO 200 to ISO 6400, which can be extended to ISO 100-25600.
 The corresponding ISO settings for the Panasonic Lumix DMC-FZ330 are ISO 100 to ISO 6400 (no boost).